 - Continuity Nod: The Journal of Impossible Things contains several.
 Most notably, the Eighth Doctor (Paul McGann) is shown as one of the past incarnations, dispelling any remaining confusion about whether or not he's part of the canon.

-- Joan Redfern is a product of her time.
+- Joan Redfern is racist and classist in a time when being openly so is not only accepted, but expected.
 So is John Smith: he sees nothing wrong with a boy being beaten for not working fast enough during machine-gun practice, and assumes that Martha cannot understand the difference between fiction and reality.
 The latter earns him one hell of a slap.

 - Martha and Jenny aren't even allowed in the pub just because they're women, having to drink outside in the freezing cold.